-Drawing on our multidisciplinary engineering, testing, failure analysis, and prevention expertise, our Defense Technology Development Practice specializes in harnessing advanced technologies and practices from the commercial world to help our defense clients rapidly achieve solutions to their pressing technology integration and development problems.
-We identify and leverage the best in commercial off-the-shelf technologies to create solutions ranging from fully integrated systems to mission support modules.
+multidisciplinary Drawing on our science. engineering, testing, failure analysis, and failure prevention expertise, our Defense Technology Development Practice specializes in harnessing advanced technologies and practices from the commercial world to deliver innovation to our defense clients.
+We identify and leverage the best in commercial off-the-shelf technologies combined with custom development to deliver solutions ranging from fully integrated systems to mission support modules.
 Our focus is on cost effectiveness, ease of use, reliability, high quality and speed of engineering design and execution.
 Our engineers and scientists continue to work in Afghanistan war zone laboratories embedded with U.S. and NATO military personnel to ensure we understand their problems and can rapidly deliver solutions to high priority military technology capability gaps.

-During the past year we continued to refine our ground penetrating radar (GPR) system to provide a real-time improvised explosive device/mine detection capability for a range of ground vehicles.
-Internationally, additional GPR system deliveries were made to the U.K. Ministry of Defence for their operationally deployed route clearance capability, and to the Swedish Ministry of Defence for developmental testing.
-With our U.S. military client, we have continued our work on the development program to deliver next-generation GPR capability and performance.
-Our sales in the area of ISR (Intelligence, Surveillance and Reconnaissance) have continued with both the Rapid Deployment Integrated Surveillance Systems and the Mid-Range Thermal Imager System for soldiers in Afghanistan, who require increased situational awareness coupled with night vision capabilities.
-Also over the past year, we have expanded our mission support and technology quality and evaluation services in the areas of personnel identification, radio-frequency identification, physical and logical access control, biometrics, smart credentials, and data analytics for cyber security.
+During the past year we continued to refine our subsurface threat detection system to provide a real-time Improvised Explosive Device (IED) and mine detection capability for a range of ground vehicles.
+Internationally, additional IED detection system deliveries were made to the U.K. Ministry of Defence for their operationally deployed route clearance capability.
+With the U.S. military, we completed a major development program to deliver next-generation Ground Penetrating Radar (GPR) capability and performance.
+Our sales in the area of ISR (Intelligence, Surveillance and Reconnaissance) have continued with both the Rapid Deployment Integrated Surveillance Systems and the Mid-Range Thermal Imager System for soldiers in Afghanistan.
+We have increased our deployed engineer presence by operating the U.S. Army Rapid Equipping Force mobile expeditionary laboratories - or Ex-Labs.
+Also over the past year, we have expanded our mission support and technology evaluation services in the areas of personnel identification, radio-frequency identification, physical and logical access control, biometrics, smart credentials, and data analytics for cyber security.